MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 - [DataPrepKit](https://github.com/IBM/data-prep-kit): IBM's Toolkit for data preparation of LLM training data.
 It includes functions for document ingestion, deduplication, filtering and language-specific tasks such as document chunking.

 ## Conclusion
-Attending FOSDEM introduces you to a wealth of intriguing open-source tools.
+Attending FOSDEM introduces a wealth of intriguing open-source tools.
 The amount of knowledge exchanged is staggering, with over 1000 lectures to attend in over 70 rooms.
 Because I attended only a single developer room, I didn't even scratch the surface.

-If you're planning to attend the conference next year, make sure to plan your schedule in advance, so you don't miss out on your favourite talks: the schedule is too tight for any coffee breaks or lunchtime.
+If you're planning to attend the conference next year, make sure to plan your schedule in advance, so you don't miss out on your favourite talks: the schedule is too tight for any coffee breaks or lunchtime!
 I wholeheartedly recommend visiting the 2026 edition!
 Find out more on the [FOSDEM website](https://fosdem.org/2025/about/).